Azure-Samples/active-directory-xamarin-ios/README.md

 author: brandwe
 ---

 **DEPRECATION NOTE**: ADAL v3 has been released and offers a better experience using Xamarin with iOS than this walkthrough.
 The sample for this [is located here](https://github.com/Azure-Samples/active-directory-dotnet-native-multitarget).
-We recommend you use the new ADAL v3 walkthrough unless you  have a specific reason for requiring the use of the Objective-C  native library such as interoperating with other applications you have written that leverage the Objective-C native library.
+We recommend you use the new ADAL v3 walkthrough unless you  have a specific reason for requiring the binding of the native Objective-C library in your Xamarin application.
+One such example is sharing a keychain with other applications you have written that use Objective-C or Swift and not C#.

 # Using ADAL for Objective-C in Xamarin using bindings